 Dr. Michio Kaku: I wouldn't be surprised whether next year or the year after that we find a doppelganger in outer space.
-That is a planet that has roughly the same size as the planet earth and potentially it has liquid oceans out of which DNA could be formed.
-Now, right now we have found roughly 20 or so super earths, plants that are, for example, 50%, 100% bigger than the earth.
-But I think we're getting very close now to finding a twin of the earth in outer space that is the same size of the earth and potentially could have liquid water oceans.
+That is a planet that has roughly the same size as the planet Earth, and potentially it has liquid oceans out of which DNA could be formed.
+Now, right now, we have found roughly 20 or so Super-Earths, plantes that are, for example, 50%, 100% bigger than the Earth.
+But I think we're getting very close now to finding a twin of the Earth in outer space that is the same size of the Earth and potentially could have liquid water oceans.

 Jeff: Wow.
 Yeah.

 Dr. Michio Kaku: By the way, if they are very advanced and they have the potential of visiting us, we have to figure out what do they want?
 Many times in the movies they want to take over, take our earth like resources.
 But you see, there are plenty of planets out there that are uninhabited.
 They don't have to plunder us.
 They can have other planets to plunder if they feel like.
 So they're not going to want to do that.
 So what do they want?
 Well, we have to figure that out.